rxxyn/FlowVR/README.md

 ## What is FlowVR?

-FlowVR is a [Photon Fusion 2](https://doc.photonengine.com/fusion/current/fusion-intro) wrapper for easy VR networking.
+FlowVR is a [Photon Fusion 2](https://doc.photonengine.com/fusion/current/fusion-intro) wrapper made for easy VR networking.

+# Documentation

+The recommended Unity version is [2021.3.28](https://unity.com/releases/editor/whats-new/2021.3.28#notes).
+No other version is ensured to work, and using other versions could put you at risk.
+Installing FlowVR is made easier then ever.
+Import